codefrogs/python-easy/topics/asyncio/03/README.txt

 README.txt

-Here we try to solve the blocking problem but configuring the sockets to be non-blocking.
+Here we try to solve the blocking problem by configuring the sockets to be non-blocking.